anagh16/opencv_extra/README.md

 ### OpenCV: Open Source Computer Vision Library

 This repository contains extra data for the OpenCV library.
+OpenCV is extensively used for image processing.
+It contains all the functions required for image and video processing.

 #### Resources
 * Homepage: http://opencv.org